barrykooij/wp-car-manager/readme.txt

 == Changelog ==

+= 1.3.4: May 4, 2017 =
+* Tweak: Fixed incorrect filter in sort template.
+New filter: wpcm_filter_sort
+* Tweak: Fixed a display issue for listing overview pages.
+* Tweak: Some CSS tweaks to better hide incorrect theme single (header) images.

 = 1.3.3: March 28, 2017 =
 * Tweak: Introduced get_make_by_name() method in MakeModelManager.
 * Tweak: Introduced get_model_by_name() method in MakeModelManager.